-We are working to bring this route back as soon as possible and will update the page once the route is available again.
+We’re working with the relevant authorities to bring AED transfers from the UAE back as soon as possible and will update this article once they are available again.

 Here you’ll find answers to the most common questions about United Arab Emirates dirham (AED) transfers.